310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-no. this person has [nothing] to do with [me].
+no. *that* has [nothing] to do with [me].
 {% endbubble %}

 {% bubble Madara %}
 Hahaha!
-It’s rude to point fingers at someone and call them “this,” you know!
+It’s rude to point fingers at someone and call them “that,” y'knooow!

-Kanata-san, your words and actions are easily misunderstood, so be careful, okay~? ♪
+Kanata-san, your words and actions are easily misunderstood, so be careful, okaaay~? ♪

-Anyway, it’s just as you’ve guessed… When I found out about what happened to Kanata-san, I pressured some people to do things…
+Aaanyway, it’s just as you’ve guessed… When I found out about what happened to Kanata-san, I pressured some people to do things…

-I’m different from Kaoru-san and the others, I don’t really hold back from doing that kind of stuff.
+I’m different from Kaoru-san and the others; I don’t reaaally hold back from doing that kind of stuff.

 You gotta use *all* the resources you can find.
-You can’t just muscle your way through everything.
+You can’t just muscle your way through eeeverything.

-And now I’ll be checking up on the results and consequences of those actions.
+And now I’m checking up on the results and consequences of those actions.

-The staff members are clattering all about because of it, so I had some free time while I wait, and I decided to feed the dolphins in their stead.
+The staff members are clattering aaall about 'cause of it, so I had some free time while I wait, and decided to feed the dolphins in their stead.

-I’ll tell you now; I have permission to do this *and* I’m qualified enough for it.
+I’ll tell you now; I have permission to do this *aaand* I’m qualified enough for it.

-I can do any and all jobs swiftly.
-I plan to clean the water tank next~♪
+I can do aaany and aaall jobs swiftly.
+I plan to clean the water tanks next~♪
 {% endbubble %}

 {% bubble Kanata v2 %}